crysalead-js/dom-layer/README.md

 };
 ```

-So according to the `order` value represent the states of the component, and the text sequence will be displayed either sorted or reversed depending on the `order` value.
+The "states" of the component is in a way the `order` value, and the text sequence will be displayed either sorted or reversed depending on if it's equal to `'asc'` or `'desc'`.
 Let's see how we can mount it:

 ```js
 var component = new Component();